manohar99-1/dev-workflow-agent/README.md

 # 🤖 Dev Workflow Agent

-An autonomous AI agent that analyzes codebases and assists with development workflows — built for **LegalSeva Assignment 2**.
+An autonomous AI agent that analyzes codebases and assists with development workflows .

 ## What It Does